Dionysos (album)

-Dionysos is the second album by the Polish symphonic black metal band Lux Occulta (Latin for "Hidden Light").
+Dionysos is the second studio album by Polish symphonic black metal band Lux Occulta (Latin for "Hidden Light").
 The 2002 re-release of the album by Metal Mind includes the band's demo The Forgotten Arts, which can also be found on the band's Maior Arcana compilation, in its entirety as bonus material.
 Unlike the version on Maior Arcana, the version appended to this album retains the same running order as on the original release.